Robert W. Kenny: Later life

 In 1948, Kenny supported former Vice President Henry A. Wallace for President over incumbent Harry S. Truman, who Kenny believed had "betrayed the principles of the Democratic Party."
 He served as chairman of the Progressive Citizens of America and "Democrats for Wallace."

 In 1950, Kenny ran for California state senator against Glenn Anderson and Jack Tenney for the Democratic nomination; Tenney won.
-The same year, he ran for Los Angeles mayor; Fletcher Bowron won in a recall.
+The same year, he ran for Los Angeles mayor in a recall election; Fletcher Bowron won.
 In 1957, he was one of the lawyers who helped 23 Hollywood screenwriters and actors win a Supreme Court review of their challenge of the Hollywood blacklist.

 In 1960, Kenny was treasurer of the National Committee to Abolish the House Un-American Activities Committee (NCA-HUAC).
 In 1962, Kenny served as counsel of Albert J. Lewis and Steve Roberts of the Fair Play for Cuba Committee before HUAC.

 In 1963, the Congressional Record re-recorded information from October 26, 1955, that "public records, files, and publications of this committee" (HUAC) showed Kenny "not necessarily a Communist, a Communist sympathizer, or a fellow traveller" but noted nevertheless that he was affiliated with the American Youth for Democracy, Civil Rights Congress, Joint Anti-Fascist Refugee Committee, and California Labor School.
 In 1966, California Governor Edmund G. Brown appointed Kenny again a state judge.
 In 1975, he retired from the bench.